 * Ubuntu 16.04 or Android 6.0 Marshmallow based on Kernel 3.14LTS

-* We guarantee the production of C2 to the end of 2020.
+* We guarantee the production of C2 to the early of 2021.

 OS Image files and BSP source code are available in our WiKi : https://wiki.odroid.com/odroid-c2/odroid-c2